cfs-energy/cfspopcon/docs/doc_sources/physics_glossary.rst

     Product of the major radius and the (vacuum) magnetic field :math:`B \times R`.

   fusion_reaction
-    A :class:`~cfspopcon.named_options.ReactionType` indicating which fusion reaction should be used.
+    A `str` indicating which fusion reaction should be used, should match a class name in `cfspopcon.formulas.fusion_reaction.fusion_data`

   heavier_fuel_species_fraction
     Fraction of fuel ions which are the heavier species. i.e. for DT fusion, this is :math:`f_T = n_T/(n_T+n_D)`.